Yiewsley: Road

-Yiewsley is served by the nearby M4 and M25 motorways which lie a little over a mile to its south and west respectively.
-The A408 Stockley Road dual carriageway on the eastern side of Yiewsley acts as a by-pass road, avoiding the village centre.
+Yiewsley is served by the M4 and M25 motorways about a mile to its south and west respectively, which interconnect at Thorney Interchange.
+The A408 Stockley Road dual carriageway on the eastern side of Yiewsley acts as a bypass, avoiding the village centre.

 Buses

-There are regular London bus services from Yiewsley to Uxbridge, Hayes, Ruislip, Hounslow and to the Heathrow Airport Terminals.
+There are regular London bus services from Yiewsley to Uxbridge, Hayes, Ruislip, Hounslow and the Heathrow Airport terminals.

 Air

-Heathrow Airport lies 2.5 miles (4 km) south of Yiewsley.
+Heathrow Airport lies 2.5 mi south of Yiewsley.